jsm209/info201-finalproject/README.md

 * Which locations in Seattle do Airbnb listings get more reviews per month?
 * Which neighborhoods have the most futons and which neighborhoods have the most real beds?
 * To what extent does the availability of wifi affect the availability of an airbnb?
+* How many AirBnb hosts live in the same neighborhood as their listings?

 ## Technical Description

 ### Reading in Data

-We are using datasets provided by [InsideAirBnb](http://insideairbnb.com/get-the-data.html).
-Because the data is in a `.csv` file, we can use built in R functions to read in the file to a `dataframe` to analyze.
+We are using datasets provided by [InsideAirBnb](http://insideairbnb.com/get-the-data.html), specific to Seattle.
+InsideAirBnb provides several different useful datasets, all in `.csv` file format.
+Because the data is in a `.csv` file, we can use built in R functions to read in the file to a `dataframe` to analyze (i.e. `read.csv()`).
+The main dataset we are focusing on is the `listings.csv` summary dataset.

 ### Types of Data-Wrangling

-There are many columns in the Airbnb dataset that we will most likely not consider, such as columns like “cancelation”, which is a characteristic describing their cancellation policies, or “notes” which is a literal note left by the landlord.
+The main summary listings dataset contains information regarding listing name, information regarding the hosts, information regarding the available AirBnb, as well as reviews and geographical data (i.e. latitude, longitude).
+There are many columns in the extensive and summary listings datasets that we will most likely not consider, such as columns like “cancelation”, which is a characteristic describing their cancellation policies, or “notes” which is a literal note left by the landlord.
 Therefore, `filtering` columns with `dplyr`, and parsing other string based column data (like the offered amenities for a listing) are steps that need to be taken to clean our data.

 ### Library Used in Project